 You do NOT need a password to view the videos purchased by your institution, just click on Institution Access.

 If the video clips that you are expecting to see do not appear there, you need to contact your administrator to properly configure the account for your institution.

-To login, use the username/password that you (or your rep) created when your account was created.
+To login, use the username/password that you (or your rep) created when your account was opened.

 The login area is located in the top, right hand corner of the home page for this site.

-If you do not receive your password in a few minutes and have reset it more than once contact the system administrator using the contact page available on this web site.
+If you do not receive your password in a few minutes, and have reset it more than once, contact the system administrator using the Contact Us link at the bottom left of every page on this website.
 There may have been trouble sending you an email for some reason.